PatrickLipka/tt/README.md

 #### `rm [<Project Name>/]<Task Name> | <Project Name>`
 Deletes all data of a project or task.\
 If only a project name is provided, the project with all tasks is beeing deleted.
 The previous project in the project list is set active\
-If only a task name is provided, this task is beeing deleted rom the active project if present.
+If only a task name is provided, this task is beeing deleted from the active project if present.
 The previous task in the task list is set active.\
 If `<Project Name>/<Task Name>` is provided, the task with name `<Task Name>` is deleted from project `<Project Name>` if both are present.\
 Examples:
 ~~~